 Did you know that yellow ribbon is a symbol of division and unity both in Catalonia and South Korea?

 The yellow ribbon is used for various symbolic purposes all over the world.
-But this Christmas there are only two countries – Catalonia and South Korea – where yellow ribbons are used as decorative objects on a massive scale.
-Big and tiny yellow ribbons dangle from people’s backpacks, wallets, bicycles, on the windowsills of small cafés, church walls, town halls and Christmas trees.
+But there are only two countries – Catalonia and South Korea – where yellow ribbons are used as decorative objects on a massive scale.
+Big and tiny yellow ribbons dangle from people’s backpacks, wallets, bicycles, on the windowsills of small cafés, church walls, town halls and lampposts.

 Symbol of ‘political prisoners’ in Catalonia

 In Catalonia, yellow ribbons began to be used in late October 2017 by the Catalan independence movement as a symbol of solidarity with the leaders of two secessionist organizations, ANC and Òmnium Cultural, (Jordi Cuixart and Jordi Sànchez).

 Spain’s state prosecutor is seeking to punish the duo for encouraging civil disobedience (sedition) prior to the ‘referendum’ held on 1 October 2017.
 On 2 November 2017, also other senior Catalan separatist politicians were placed in preventive custody with charges of sedition and rebellion.

 In South Korea, yellow ribbon was first just a symbol of the Sewol incident, a ferry disaster that killed 304 passengers almost four years ago.
 Now, the use of yellow ribbons has spread also in a row of over ‘comfort women´ forced to work in Japan’s wartime brothels during the Second World War.